Homotopical Adjoint Lifting Theorem

 We say that $\D$ is a \emph{semi-model category} if $\D$ has three classes of morphisms called \emph{weak equivalences}, \emph{fibrations}, and \emph{cofibrations} such that the following axioms are satisfied.
 A \emph{cofibrant} object $X$ means an object in $\D$ such that the map from the initial object of $\D$ to $X$ is a cofibration in $\D$.
 Likewise, a \emph{fibrant} object is an object for which the map to the terminal object in $\D$ is a fibration in $\D$.

-\begin{enumerate} \item $U$ preserves fibrations and trivial fibrations ($=$ maps that are both weak equivalences and fibrations). \item $\D$ satisfies the 2-out-of-3 axiom and the retract axiom of a model category. \item Cofibrations in $\D$ have the left lifting property with respect to trivial fibrations.
+\begin{enumerate} \item $U$ preserves fibrations and trivial fibrations ($=$ maps that are both weak equivalences and fibrations). \item $\D$ satisfies the 2-out-of-3 axiom and the retract axiom, i.e. if a morphism $f$ is a retract of $g$, and $g$ is a weak equivalence, fibration, or cofibration, then so is $f$. \item Cofibrations in $\D$ have the left lifting property with respect to trivial fibrations.
 Trivial cofibrations ($=$ maps that are both weak equivalences and cofibrations) in $\D$ whose domain is cofibrant have the left lifting property with respect to fibrations. \item Every map in $\D$ can be functorially factored into a cofibration followed by a trivial fibration.
 Every map in $\D$ whose domain is cofibrant can be functorially factored into a trivial cofibration followed by a fibration. \item The initial object in $\D$ is cofibrant. \item Fibrations and trivial fibrations are closed under pullback. \end{enumerate}

 $\D$ is said to be \textit{cofibrantly generated} if there are sets of morphisms $I'$ and $J'$ in $\D$ such that the following conditions are satisfied. \begin{enumerate} \item Denote by $I'$-inj the class of maps that have the right lifting property with respect to maps in $I'$.
 Then $I'$-inj is the class of trivial fibrations. \item $J'$-inj is the class of fibrations in $\D$. \item The domains of $I'$ are small relative to $I'$-cell. \item The domains of $J'$ are small relative to maps in $J'$-cell whose domain is sent by $U$ to a cofibrant object in $\calm$. \end{enumerate} \end{definition}